 Good job, now you have the Favicon and you need to upload it to your WordPress website and replace the old one if exist.

-How to upload a Favicon in WordPress website
+How to upload a Favicon to WordPress website

 As I said before, the Favicon should exist in the theme that you’re using in WordPress.
 Many WordPress themes come with an option to upload your new Favicon, but if you’re using the Genesis or any other themes, you can easily do the same, just follow my steps.